 #7: iostat – Average CPU Load, Disk Activity

-The command iostat report Central Processing Unit (CPU) statistics and input/output statistics for devices, partitions and network filesystems (NFS).
+The command iostat reports Central Processing Unit (CPU) statistics and input/output statistics for devices, partitions and network filesystems (NFS).

 #8: sar – Collect and Report System Activity